Johanna Thydell

 Johanna Thydell, born 14 November 1980 in Nässjö, Sweden is a Swedish writer.
-Her 2003 book In the Ceiling the Stars Are Shining was given the August Prize.
+Her 2003 book In the Ceiling the Stars Are Shining was given the Swedish August Prize.

 Born in Nässjö, she grew up in Värnamo.
-After secondary school she attended a writer's course, and got contact with writer Magnus Utvik assisting her becoming a writer.
+After secondary school, she attended a writer's course, and got in contact with writer Magnus Utvik, who assisted her in becoming a writer.
 She was a 2004 Sommar host.
 She studied at the writer's line course at Fridhems Folk High School in Svalöv and culture-courses focusing at literature and film at the Stockholm University.